Coffee is more than just a mixture of milk, beans, water, and sugar.

 Yes, around the world coffee is brewed differently and sometimes unconventionally to bring out a different taste.

-Here are some of the countries where people like their coffee a bit different than usual.
+Here are some of the countries where people like their coffee a bit differently than usual.

 1. Turkish Coffee